djg6665/iDTech-NVIDIA-AI/readme.md

 1. Upload an image that you would like this algorithm to process and note the name of the image file.
 2. Locate the following line of code: image = Image.open(opt.filename)
-3. Replace opt.filename with the name of the image file.
+3. Replace opt.filename with the name of the image file and put single quotations around the image name, for example: image = Image.open('poison-ivy.jpg').
+Please upload a .jpg or .jpeg file to ensure the program works.
 4. Run main.py
 5. Read the final output.